divided099/divided099/README.md

 • 💻 I'm a Python programmer and i'm learning HTML.

-• 🌐 Currently learning Lua and Mobile app development.
+• 🌐 Also learning Lua and Mobile app development.

 • 🪐 Owner of WiiCode